-Active transportation recommendations include regulatory and wayfinding signage, a class 3 shared use roadway, and enhanced pedestrian crossings.
-Class 3 signage is recommended because the existing right-of-way is very limited and maintaining parking through this corridor was important for the community.
-All of the residential roads west of this segment are also proposed as class 3 shared facilities.
+Active transportation recommendations include regulatory and wayfinding signage and enhanced pedestrian crossings.
+The existing rightof-way is very limited and maintaining on-street parking through this corridor is important for the community, therefor traffic calming though signage and radar speed feedback signs is important.
+The residential roads west of this segment are proposed as class 3 shared facilities.
 Pedestrian improvements include sidewalk maintenance and several enhanced crossings with flashing beacons.
 The transitions between the shared road and the class 1 paths that connect to both ends of this segment are vital to ensure comfort and safe access to these facilities.

-The segment of SR 158 through June Lake Village is currently classified by Caltrans as a collector highway.
+The segment of SR-158 through June Lake Village is currently classified by Caltrans as a collector highway.
 This facility type is not suitable for the proposed Class 3 shared facilities, particularly pavement "sharrow" markings.
 It is recommended that traffic calming measures along this segment be made to support a roadway classification that supports sharrows, if potential redesign at that time does not include bike facilities that provide a greater measure of safety.